qiskit-community/mapomatic/README.md

 collision_dict=mm.detect_fc.collision_dict(backend)
 ```

 The return of this function is a dictionary.
-The dictionary contaings all qubit pairs which are susceptible to a frequency collision of given type.
+The dictionary contains all qubit pairs which are susceptible to a frequency collision of given type.

 ```python
 {1: [],